Delving into Dynamic Scene Cue-Consistency for Robust 3D Multi-Object Tracking: Experiment

 \paragraph{Results on the nuScenes Test Set.} Our primary results on the challenging nuScenes test set (Table~\ref{tab:nuscenes_test}) show that DSC-Track establishes a new state-of-the-art with 70.3\% AMOTA.
 Notably, this is achieved without relying on any appearance features, yet our method surpasses the best appearance-based method, ShaSTA, by 0.7\% and outperforms 3DMOTFormer by a significant 2.1\% in AMOTA.
 This superiority extends to other crucial metrics; it achieves the best AMOTP (0.476), indicating superior localization precision, and its IDS score marks a dramatic 31.3\% reduction in identity switches compared to 3DMOTFormer.
 The class-level analysis further underscores its robustness, as it secures the highest AMOTA for 5 out of 7 categories, including the critical car, pedestrian, and bus classes.

 \paragraph{Validation on nuScenes and Generalization to Waymo.} This strong performance is mirrored on the nuScenes validation set (Table~\ref{tab:nuscenes_val}), where DSC-Track again sets a new state-of-the-art with 73.2\% AMOTA, surpassing 3DMOTFormer by 2.0\%.
 To evaluate generalizability, we also test on the Waymo Open Dataset (Table~\ref{tab:waymo_val_combined}), where our method excels at tracking stability, securing the best or tied-for-best IDS scores across all major categories: Vehicle, Pedestrian, and Cyclist.
-This superior identity preservation on a different large-scale dataset validates the effectiveness and generalizability of our cue-consistency mechanism.

 \paragraph{Runtime Speed.} Our approach runs at a rate of 26.77 FPS on a single NVIDIA 4090 GPU, which is efficient for real-time multi-object tracking.